Azathothas/Stars/README.md

 - [HeliumOS-org/bootc](https://github.com/HeliumOS-org/bootc) – Mirror of https://codeberg.org/HeliumOS/bootc
 - [HenrikBengtsson/x86-64-level](https://github.com/HenrikBengtsson/x86-64-level) – x86-64-level - Get the x86-64 Microarchitecture Level on the Current Machine
 - [Homebrew/install](https://github.com/Homebrew/install) – 📥 Homebrew (un)installer
-- [InfoSecWarrior/Offensive-Pentesting-Scripts](https://github.com/InfoSecWarrior/Offensive-Pentesting-Scripts) – Scripts that are intended to help you in your pen-testing and bug-hunting efforts by automating various manual tasks, making your work more efficient and effective.
 - [Inscyght/Zero-E](https://github.com/Inscyght/Zero-E) – Automates the network enumeration process in a fire-and-forget manner, among many more functions.
 Aims to be the illest Nmap/masscan wrapper alive.
 Zero effort, zero error network enumeration.
 - [Ironclad-Project/Gloire](https://github.com/Ironclad-Project/Gloire) – An OS built with the Ironclad kernel and GNU tools
 - [IvanGlinkin/AutoSUID](https://github.com/IvanGlinkin/AutoSUID) – AutoSUID application is the Open-Source project, the main idea of which is to automate harvesting the SUID executable files and to find a way for further escalating the privileges.